gdsbook/book/notebooks/05_choropleth.md

 plt.show()
 ```

-The default color map used by geopandas is viridis, which is a multi-hue
+The default color map used by `geopandas` is viridis, which is a multi-hue
-sequential scheme, with the darker (ligher) hues representing lower (higher)
+sequential scheme, with the darker (lighter) hues representing lower (higher)
 values for the attribute in question.
 The choice of a color scheme for a
 choropleth map should be based on the type of variable under consideration
 {cite}`Brewer1997mapping`.
 Generally, a distinction is drawn between three